The Role of Zero Trust Network Architecture in CCIE Security Certification

 4. Safeguarding Critical Infrastructure

-ZTNA protects essential services like energy, healthcare, and finance by implementing:
+ZTNA protects essential industries like energy, healthcare, and finance by implementing:

 • Context-aware access policies